-Philadelphia University’s M.S. in Geodesign is the first of its kind in the country and was created in response to an overwhelming need for professionals in the field.
-Emphasizing GIS-based tools, sustainable practices, collaboration and innovation within an integrated process, the program is intended for design and planning students to find resilient solutions to 21st century urban conditions such as population growth, decreasing resources, disaster mitigation and climate change.
-Geodesign is sustainability in practice, and our graduates will be leaders in this innovative process.
+Philadelphia University’s M.S. in Geospatial Technology for Geodesign leverages advanced geospatial technology, or GIS, in identifying and finding innovative solutions to urban design and urban planning problems.
+Emphasizing GIS-based tools, 3D parametric design and modeling, sustainable design approaches, collaboration and innovation within an integrated process, the Program is intended to empower students to find resilient solutions to 21st century urban challenges resulting from population growth, decreasing resources, natural disasters, and climate change.
+Geodesign is sustainability in practice, and our graduates will be leaders in this innovative field.

-Geodesign students are directly involved in collaborative applied research projects with industry partners, state and federal grants, and community partnerships.
-They work with advanced technologies including GIS, Model Builder, Gaming, Robotics and BIM while they help develop and test new tools that inform future industry software.
-Graduates possess sought-after GIS skills and are well prepared for dynamic careers in interdisciplinary firms, state and federal agencies, NGOs, academia and more.
+Geospatial technology for geodesign students are directly involved in collaborative applied research projects with industry partners, state and federal agencies, and community partnerships.
+They work with advanced technologies including parametric 3D modeling, spatial data collection using emerging technologies such as LiDAR, UAVs (drones), UAV-based photogrammetry, and advanced geospatial mobile applications, and BIM while they help develop and test new tools that inform future industry software.
+Graduates possess highly sought-after GIS skills and are well prepared for dynamic careers in interdisciplinary firms, state and federal agencies, NGOs, academia and more.

-The M.S. in Geodesign is a 36-credit post professional degree primarily for designers, planners, geographers and civil engineers.
+The M.S. in Geospatial Technology for Geodesign is a 36-credit post professional degree open to those interested in GIS and the allied design disciplines: architecture, landscape architecture, planning and engineering, as well as students with backgrounds or interest in GIS.
 Classes are offered on a full-time or part-time basis and are held in the evenings and Saturdays in order to meet the needs of our professional students.

-Our 4 or 5 +1 program allows PhilaU students of associated undergraduate programs to earn their M.S. in Geodesign in just one additional year.
+Our 4 or 5 +1 programs allows PhilaU students and partner universities of associated undergraduate programs to earn the Masters degree in one additional year.

 "The future of design excellence and sustainability across the design disciplines will require ever-increasing complex problem-solving skills to empower creativity.
 The PhilaU cross-disciplinary masters students will be equipped to apply exciting and rapidly emerging geospatial technologies to lead in defining and solving contemporary design and planning challenges with highly informed sustainable design solutions.
 Geodesign is 'smart' design."